firxworx/ts-rest-workspace/README.md

 ts-rest includes support for Express/Fastify/NestJS and React/Vue and is designed to support incremental adoption by development teams working with legacy codebases.

+## Resources

+https://github.com/ts-rest/ts-rest (refer to examples under both apps and libs)

 ### About this Repo

 The code in this repo can serve as a reference boilerplate/template for new full-stack projects.

 The official examples in the ts-rest repo are somewhat intermixed meanwhile this repo provides a structure that is consistent with a real application.
 The Fastify API structure is based on the Nx generator boilerplate vs. the example which provides a more scalable foundation to build new features.

 The implementation of the blog is a non-functional mock sourced from examples in the ts-rest GitHub repo: https://github.com/ts-rest/ts-rest/tree/main/apps

 The UI is created using Vite + React + TypeScript + TailwindCSS.
 It includes examples of both the fetch-based and react-query-based client libraries provided by ts-rest.